popsicle-research/ci/architecture.md

 - **Payload Processing**:
   - Repository metadata, commit SHA (`after`), and ref are validated from the payload.
 Missing fields return a 400 error.
   - A pipeline record is created immediately in SQLite, capturing repository, commit, branch, and timestamps.
-  - The repository is cloned into a deterministic workspace directory (`workspaces/pipeline-<id>` by default; configurable through `FMG_WORKSPACE_ROOT`).
-Private repositories can set `FMG_GITHUB_TOKEN` to allow authenticated clones.
+  - The repository is cloned into a deterministic workspace directory (`workspaces/pipeline-<id>` by default; configurable through `popsicle_WORKSPACE_ROOT`).
+Private repositories can set `popsicle_GITHUB_TOKEN` to allow authenticated clones.
-  - After checkout, `.circleci/config.yml` is parsed via the pipelines module.
+  - After checkout, `.popsicle/ci.yml` is parsed via the pipelines module.
 Validation errors mark the pipeline as failed while still returning HTTP 200 to prevent webhook retries.
 Failures include cloning errors, missing configs, or unsupported syntax.
   - Job rows are pre-created for every job declared in the configuration so downstream consumers can display queued work.
 - **Asynchronous Execution**: Once preparation is successful, the orchestrator is invoked on a background thread.
 The webhook response immediately returns `{ "status": "queued", "pipeline_id": <id> }`, allowing GitHub to finish the request quickly while execution continues.
 - **Commit Status Reporting**:
-  - `GitHubStatusReporter` (`src/fmg/github/status.py`) posts commit statuses to `https://api.github.com/repos/<owner>/<repo>/statuses/<sha>` using the REST v3 API.
+  - `GitHubStatusReporter` (`src/popsicle/github/status.py`) posts commit statuses to `https://api.github.com/repos/<owner>/<repo>/statuses/<sha>` using the REST v3 API.
   - When a pipeline is enqueued the webhook posts a `pending` status so the originating commit immediately reflects that work is in progress.
 Clone/configuration failures short-circuit with a `failure` status describing the issue.
   - The orchestrator emits `pending`, `success`, or `failure` updates as the pipeline lifecycle progresses.
 Success messages include the job count; failure messages identify the job that failed when available.
   - Status updates require a Personal Access Token exported as `GITHUB_TOKEN` with `repo:status` scope.
 If the token is missing or an API call fails the pipeline still runs, but the reporter logs a warning and skips the update.
-  - A configurable `context` (`ci/fmg` by default) keeps our statuses grouped on GitHub.
+  - A configurable `context` (`ci/popsicle` by default) keeps our statuses grouped on GitHub.
 Future deployments can provide a `target_url` builder to deep-link to pipeline details.
 - **Workspace Lifecycle**: Each pipeline owns its own directory under the workspace root.
 Once orchestration completes, the runner signals finish and the orchestrator deletes the workspace directory to control disk usage.
 - **Security & Logging**: HMAC validation is not yet enforced; document that a GitHub webhook secret should be configured before production use.
 Logs include repository and pipeline identifiers to aid troubleshooting without leaking credentials.